truist/reveal.js/thailand.md

 We had a whole adventure getting back from the mall -
 our Grab-app drivers (think Uber) kept ghosting us.

-We only made it back exactly at the moment we were supposed to be back to drop off our rental car and get to the train station.
+We just barely made it to the train station on time!
-Then we had to get our tickets (pre-purchased through [a third party](https://12go.asia/en/trip-page/TH0004001f007t00b03SxbWU/2022-09-02-18-00-00?position=15)!) and get onboard on time.
+Then we had to get our tickets (bought through [a third party](https://12go.asia/en/trip-page/TH0004001f007t00b03SxbWU/2022-09-02-18-00-00?position=15)!) and get onboard.

 Then we got all the way to the front of the train and boarded, only to be told there was no dining car this day!